JhumanJ/OpnForm/README.md

 The easiest way to get started with OpnForm is through our [official managed service in the Cloud](https://opnform.com/).

 For self-hosted installations, please refer to our [Deployment Guides](https://docs.opnform.com/deployment).
-For detailed instructions on setting up a local environment, check out our [Local Deployment Documentation](https://docs.opnform.com/deployment/local-deployment).
+For local development, we provide a minimal Docker-based setup - check out our [Docker Development Guide](https://docs.opnform.com/deployment/docker-development).

 ## Support & Community